sbrajesh/bp-activity-comment-notifier/readme.txt

 == Description ==
 BuddyPress Activity Comment Notifier plugin emulates the facebook style notification for the comments made on user activity.
 It will show the notification to a user in following scenario

-*	When a user has an update and someone else comments on it
+*	When a user has an update and someone else comments on it(It is handled by BuddyPress Now)
 *	When a user comments on someone’s update and other users also comment on that update, all the users are notified
-*	When a user favorites your activity( Added in version 1.1 )
+*	When a user favorites your activity

 For more details, please visit [BuddyPress Activity Comment Notifier plugin page](http://buddydev.com/plugins/buddypress-activity-comment-notifier/ "Plugin page" )